Escape Room Design

 Balancing Difficulty: Maintaining a balanced difficulty curve across multiple puzzle paths can be challenging.

-Complex Game Mastering: Game masters need to be prepared to handle players tackling puzzles out of order, requiring adaptability.
+Complex Game Mastering: Game masters need to be prepared to handle players tackling puzzles in any order, requiring adaptability.

-Risk of Confusion: A non-linear layout might confuse players, making it crucial to provide clear initial instructions and clues.
+Risk of Confusion: A non-linear layout might confuse players, making it crucial to provide clear initial instructions, clues, and even hints.

 The Sweet Spot: Combining Both Approaches

-We find our escape rooms find greater success when combining elements of both linear and non-linear design.
-The core storyline and some key puzzles might follow a linear structure, while offering opportunities for players to tackle certain puzzles in a non-linear order.
+We find our escape rooms have better playability when combining elements of both linear and non-linear design.
+The core storyline and some key puzzles might follow a linear structure while also offering opportunities for players to tackle an array of puzzles in a non-linear order.
 This provides a balance between maintaining narrative focus and offering some player agency.
-But can also be more difficult to develop.
+But can also be more difficult to develop and perfect in the escape room design.

 How can we know if it works?
 We BETA test over and over.
 We adjust.
 We fix things.
 We change things up.
 We add elements.
 We take away elements.
-This is how a game gets refined and becomes good.
+We update clues.
+This is how a game gets refined and becomes better over time.

-How We Choose the Right Puzzle Flow for Our Games
+How We Design the Right Puzzle Flow for Our Room Escape Games

 EPILOGUE

-In the Magician’s Secret, for example, we begin with non-linear puzzle paths that can be followed by several people working at the same time.
+In the Magician’s Secret, our initial escape room offering in Columbus, Ohio, we begin with non-linear puzzle paths that can be followed by several people working at the same time.
 We give instruction from the start to eliminate some confusion.
 As players progress in the first room, we bring them together as the puzzle path becomes linear in order to progress as a team to the next room.
 Later in the game, we add some confusion with non-linear tasks, but then it all eventually comes together for a dramatic, suspenseful finish!

 Previous